CLA Building

 All administrative offices located in the "tower" portion of the CLA were moved to the Student Services Building (SSB).
-The SSB (colloquially known as the "Spaceship" or the "Pringle") opened in Spring 2019 and is located directly southwest from where the CLA once stood.
+The SSB (colloquially known as the "Spaceship" or the "Pringle") opened in spring 2019 and is located directly southeast from where the CLA once stood.
 The Cal Poly Pomona logo was also changed in 2018 concurrent with the disuse of the CLA tower.

 The removal of the Administration portion of the building, including the Registrar area began in May 2022 and was completed by the end of summer.

-The CLA site is planned to be used for green space and outdoor seating and studying areas.
+The CLA was replaced by The Park at 98 which offers green space, outdoor seating, and studying areas.
+This new park opened in the spring of 2023, consisting of three levels of terraces that make up nearly 8,600 square feet of gathering space.
+As a tribute to the tower, a seating wall in the form of a point was constructed using sections from the demolished CLA tower.
+This wall encircles the approximate location where the CLA once stood.
 The Classroom and Laboratory portions of the building are to be renovated and placed back in service, which has been controversial among some students and faculty.